 - Trichotillomania (compulsive hair-pulling)

-Each of these conditions in-and-of themselves may create extensive distress for the individual and warrant attention.
-Again, combining any one of these or another diagnosable disorder or condition complicates everything further.9
+Each of these conditions in-and-of themselves may create extensive distress for the individual and warrant attention, and combining any one of these or another diagnosable disorder or condition complicates everything further.9

-Depending on need and preference, individuals may choose to engage in outpatient therapy, partial hospitalization, or residential treatment for food addiction.
+Depending on need and preference, someone may choose to engage in outpatient therapy, partial hospitalization, or residential treatment for food addiction.
 The more comprehensive the treatment, the more effective.
-This may include individual therapy, group therapy, family therapy, experiential therapy, meal support, and medication management to name a few.8
+This may include individual therapy, group therapy, family therapy, experiential therapy, meal support, and medication management.8

 Therapy